About the Grievance Process

 Understanding the Grievance Process

 The authority of the Certified Grievance Committee is limited to the investigation of attorney misconduct which would be in violation of the specific Disciplinary Rules which are included in the Ohio Rules of Professional Conduct.
-The Akron Bar Association has no authority to investigate other behavior by an attorney which the public may view as "unethical," but which is not covered by the Disciplinary Rules.
+The Akron Bar Association has no authority to investigate other behavior by an attorney which the public may view as “unethical,” but which is not covered by the Disciplinary Rules.
 A fee dispute between you and your attorney usually cannot be investigated by the Grievance Committee, because most fee disputes do not involve professional misconduct.
 Fees are a matter of contract between the attorney and the client, and the Akron Bar Association is not a party to that contract.
-(Click here for the Fee Arbitration Request Form)
+Click here for more information on Fee Arbitration.

 Second, the Certified Grievance Committee cannot interfere with ongoing court proceedings.
 The grievance process will not be used on behalf of one party in a lawsuit to put unfair pressure upon the other parties to that suit or upon the attorneys who are involved.
 The court system is the proper place for the resolution of civil or criminal disputes, and the injection of an attorney grievance into court proceedings is disruptive to the court system itself and may unfairly influence an attorney’s representation of his or her client.